 Methods

-The Bay Area Energy Atlas is a database that links together PG&E electricity and gas consumption data to building attributes and socio-demographic information in order to inform energy planning efforts on a local level.
-This publicly available dataset is aggregated in order to protect customer privacy following CPUC guidelines.
+The Bay Area Energy Atlas is an interactive platform that combines PG&E metered electricity and gas consumption data with contextual information about associated building attributes and socio-demographic characteristics.
+It has been developed to inform energy planning efforts on a local level.
+All data accessible through this website has been aggregated in accordance with CPUC guidelines in order to protect customer privacy.

-To develop this public facing website, researchers collected, processed, and analyzed energy and related data from a variety of sources.
-The site features interactive energy maps, comparative graphs, and tabular views of community energy profile data.
-The aggregated information presented on this public front-end website is made possible through a separate, confidential, back-end geospatial relational database.
-These records relate the private account level monthly energy consumption data to building characteristics and census information.
+To develop this public facing website, researchers have collected, processed, and analyzed energy and related data from a variety of sources.
+The site features interactive energy maps, comparative graphs, and tabular views of community energy profile data, both in isolation and normalized in multiple different ways.
+The aggregated information presented on this website has been compiled from a separate, confidential, spatially-aware relational database.
+The private monthly account level energy consumption records in this database are geographically linked to building characteristics and census attributes.

-The Energy Atlas project provides Californians and those interested in ongoing energy transitions with the opportunity to interact with one of the largest sets of disaggregated building energy data available in the nation.
-This interactive tool is used by a wide variety of stakeholder groups to inform energy planning and research throughout California.
-As this tool’s creators, our mission is to provide transparency and access to critical energy data to achieve the state’s ambitious energy and climate goals.
-All the front-end website’s data is freely downloadable and aggregated to protect individual customer privacy following CPUC guidelines.
+The Bay Area Energy Atlas is part of the broader Energy Atlas research project at the California Center for Sustainable Communities, which seeks to provide Californians and those interested in ongoing energy transitions with the opportunity to explore one of the largest sets of disaggregated building energy data available in the nation.
+Our interactive tools are used by a wide variety of stakeholder groups to inform energy planning and research throughout California.
+As the creators of these tools, our mission is to provide transparency and access to critical energy data to achieve the state’s ambitious energy and climate goals.

 A Note About Updates